 Regulatory and Public Health Concerns

 The regulatory landscape surrounding e-cigarettes and nicotine pouches is evolving.
 The U.S. Food and Drug Administration (FDA) has granted Philip Morris International permission to market its Zyn nicotine pouches in the U.S., emphasizing that this approval does not imply the products are safe, merely safer than some alternatives.
-The FDA urged responsible marketing to prevent youth consumption, noting that 1.8% of middle and high school students currently use nicotine pouches.
+The FDA urged responsible marketing to prevent youth consumption, noting that 1.5% of middle and high school students currently use nicotine pouches, according to Yale Medicine.

 While e-cigarettes, nicotine pouches, and other vaping devices are often marketed as safer alternatives to traditional tobacco products, emerging evidence reveals a range of hidden dangers.
 From respiratory and cardiovascular issues to neurological and developmental risks, these products pose significant health threats that are not yet fully understood.
 As the popularity of these nicotine delivery systems continues to rise, it is imperative for individuals to be informed of the potential risks and for regulatory bodies to implement measures that protect public health.